 Subsidized Loans are government insured, long-term, low-interest loans for eligible undergraduate students.
 The federal government pays the interest on the loan while the student remains enrolled in college at least half-time or more.
 Repayment begins six months after graduation or separation.
 The standard repayment period is 10 years, however students can take longer, if needed.
-Loans for the 2013-2014 award year will have an interest rate during repayment of 6.8%.
+Loans for the 2019-20 award year has an interest rate during repayment of 4.53%.

 Federal Direct Unsubsidized Stafford Loan

 Unsubsidized loans are long-term, low-interest loans for eligible undergraduate and graduate students who generally do not qualify for other need-based financial assistance or students who need loan assistance beyond the maximums provided by the subsidized loan program.
 Students can pay the interest while in school, or defer payments until the loan goes into repayment.
 Repayment on the loan begins six months after graduation or separation.
 The standard repayment period is 10 years, however students can take longer, if needed.
-Loans for the 2013-2014 award year will have an interest rate of 6.8%.
+Loans for the 2019-20 award year has an interest rate of 4.53%.

-The combined total of the Stafford Loan and Unsubsidized Stafford loan may not exceed regular Stafford loan limits ($31,000 for undergraduates/$57,500 for independent undergraduates, and $138,500 for combined undergraduate/graduates).
+Aggregate Federal Loan Limits: The combined total of the Stafford Loan and Unsubsidized Stafford loan may not exceed regular Stafford loan limits ($31,000 for undergraduates, $57,500 for independent undergraduates, and $138,500 for combined undergraduate/graduate loan debt).

 Federal PLUS Loan

-PLUS loans have a fixed interest rate of 7.9%.
+PLUS loans borrowed for the 2019-20 year has an interest rate of 7.08%.
 Repayment begins 60 days after the funds are fully disbursed (usually towards the middle of Spring term), and the repayment term is 10 years.
-Parents have the option of deferring repayment on Parent PLUS loans while the student is in-school and for a six-month grace period after the student graduates or drops below full-time enrollment
+Parents have the option of deferring repayment on Parent PLUS loans while the student is in-school and for a six-month grace period after the student graduates or drops below full-time enrollment.

 For the credit check, parents generally must not have any outstanding tax liens, unpaid judgments, delinquent or defaulted loans, extensive credit card debt, bankruptcy, foreclosure or wage garnishment within the past five years.
 Parents who cannot pass the credit check may still be able to receive a PLUS loan if they know someone who can pass the credit check and is willing to co-sign their loan.